vinstic-myshell/myshell-doc-en/product-manual/membership-system-and-robot-benefits-(beta).md

 #### Shell Token ($SHEL)

-It is the currency that users and creators use to obtain and use in the Myshell ecosystem.
+It is the currency that users and creators obtain and use in the Myshell ecosystem.
 The total amount is 1,000,000,000.

 Usage: